-The Company is subject to U.S. federal income tax as well as income tax in various state and local jurisdictions.
-DTCC's federal income tax returns for 2010 through 2011 are currently under examination and the federal income tax return for 2012 remains subject to examination by the IRS.
-New York State income tax returns for 2009 through 2012 remain open to examination.
-New York City income tax returns for 2009 through 2012 remain subject to examination.
-Florida income tax returns for 2008 through 2010 are currently under examination and 2011 and 2012 remain open to examination.
+The Company is subject to U.S. Federal income tax as well as income tax in various state and local jurisdictions.
+DTCC's Federal income tax returns for 2010 through 2011 are currently under examination and the Federal income tax returns for 2012 through 2013 remain subject to examination by the IRS.
+New York State income tax returns for 2007 through 2011 are

 For the current ongoing audit related to open tax years, the Company estimates it is possible the balance of UTBs could decrease in the next twelve months as a result of the effective settlement of this audit, which might involve the payment of additional taxes, the adjustment of certain deferred taxes and/or the recognition of tax benefits.
-It is also possible that new issues might be raised by tax authorities which might necessitate increases to the balance of UTBs.
+It is also possible new issues might be raised by tax authorities which might necessitate increases to the balance of UTBs.
 As the Company is unable to predict the timing of conclusion of this audit, the Company is unable to estimate the amount of changes to the balance of UTBs at this time.
 However, the Company believes it has adequately provided for its financial exposure for all open tax years by tax jurisdiction.

-14. SHAREHOLDER'S EQUITY
+12. SHAREHOLDER'S EQUITY

 Common Stock.
 FICC has 105,000 authorized shares of common stock with a par value of \$0.50 per share.
-As of December 31, 2013 and 2012, 20,400 shares of common stock were outstanding.
+As of December 31, 2014 and 2013, 20,400 shares of common stock were outstanding.

-15. TRANSACTIONS WITH RELATED PARTIES
+13. TRANSACTIONS WITH RELATED PARTIES

 Transactions with DTCC.
 FICC has an agreement with DTCC whereby DTCC pays for substantially all of the expenses for the operations of FICC.
 The related expenses are allocated to FICC based upon FICC's use of such goods or services.
 Further, the agreement provides that DTCC performs credit and quantitative risk services, and certain other services for FICC including administrative, internal audit, finance and legal services.
-In 2013 and 2012, the billing for these services was determined as 104% of total allocated expenses, excluding pass through charges and the impact of capitalized software.
-The fee, representing the amount over actual cost, is included in professional and other services expense on the Statements of Income.
+In 2014 and 2013, the billing for these services was determined as 104% of total allocated expenses, excluding pass through charges and the impact of capitalized software.
+The fee, representing the amount over actual cost, is included in professional and other services expense on the accompanying Statements of Income.

-Total fees and outstanding payables to the related party were as follows for 2013 and 2012 (in thousands):
+Total fees and outstanding payables and receivables of the related party were as follows for 2014 and 2013 (in thousands):